orent2018/viz_web/README.md

    - Which opens port 22 for scp from the jenkins server and port 80 for http to the webserver

    - Both are limited to source from within the VPC.

+8) One ElasticIP that was associcated with the jenkins EC2 instance

+   - 54.228.162.105

 EC2
 ---